RobotecAI/rai/src/examples/turtlebot4/README.md

    ```

 6. Open you internet browser and go to `localhost:8501`

-7. Open your internet browser with the address `localhost:8501` to can interact with your RAI agent through the chat.
+7. You can interact with your RAI agent through the chat.
 On the left you can communicate
    with the RAI HMI Agent.
 On the right you will see status of missions that were send
    to the RAI Node and are executed on your robot.